wachin/wps-office-12-language-packs/README.md

 `wps-office-12-dicts-active`

-Open a terminal inside the `wps-office-12-dicts-active` folder.
-In modern Linux systems, right-clicking provides an option that says "Open terminal here" or something similar,  then, from there
+Then right-click on this folder and choose `Open terminal here` or something similar.
+(In modern Linux systems, right-clicking provides that option), then, from there

 Install the dictionary files with this command: